erpnet/ErpNet.FP/PROTOCOL.md

 # The ErpNet.FP JSON Protocol
-The print server accepts documents for printing, using JSON based protocol.
+The print server accepts documents for printing, using JSON based protocol, which is the subject of this document.
-For example, this would print the specified receipt to dt517985, which is the printerId of one of the detected printers, listed with GET /printers (see below for printerId explanation):

 # Contents